winstonlarson/old_website/portfolio.md

 As I have previously mentioned, underwater robots are becoming increasingly important to naval and maritime science operations.
 Robots must be robust and durable to survive in the harsh ocean environment, and many applications also require agility and speed.
 In the past, biomimetic underwater robots (e.g. robotic fish or stingrays) relied on segmented body designs, where each segment is individually actuated, to bestow agility and speed on their designs.
 Unfortunately, these segmented designs were not robust and suffer from high failure rates.

 At MIT, I was part of a team that designed a bio-mimetic robotic stingray that solved these durability issues.
 It was constructed of a soft polymer body with only two actuators.
 I designed and demonstrated the control and actuation system to enable forward and backward motion and turning using only the two actuators.
-I also build and tested a robotic salamander that could both swim and walk.
+I also built and tested a robotic salamander that could both swim and walk.

 [Read more about my work on bio-mimetic underwater robots](/biomimetic-robots)